jamescherti/stripspace.el/README.md

   - Currently edited file (buffer): Removes all trailing whitespace but **preserves the cursor's column position on the current line, including any spaces before the cursor**.
   This ensures a consistent editing experience and prevents unintended cursor movement when saving a buffer and removing trailing whitespace.

-## How does stripspace restore spaces before the column?

-Stripspace achieves this with a two-step approach, which is necessary because certain packages modify the buffer before and after saving:

-1. **Before saving**: stripspace runs a function late in `before-save-hook` that saves the current cursor column and removes trailing whitespace. *(Running this function late in `before-save-hook` ensures that the column information is saved only after all other modifications have been made.
-For example, the Reformatter package, which reformats buffers, runs during `before-save-hook`.
-Running stripspace afterward ensures that the column is saved only after reformatting is complete.*)
-2. **After saving**: stripspace runs another function late in `after-save-hook` to restore the saved column position. *(Running this function late in `before-save-hook` ensures that the column information is saved only after all other modifications have been made.
-For example, the Reformatter package, which reformats buffers, runs during `before-save-hook`.
-Running stripspace afterward ensures that the column is saved only after reformatting is complete.*)

 ## Installation

 ### Install with straight (Emacs version < 30)